udwije/QuickYTDL/README.md

 ## 🙏 Acknowledgements

-Built with Python, yt-dlp, and PyQt6.
+> 💡Built with Python, yt-dlp, and PyQt6.
-Powered by community contributions and AI-assisted development.
+> 💡Powered by community contributions and AI-assisted development.